Meir Weinstein: Background

 Weinstein had been leader of the Canadian JDL since 1979, used the pseudonym "Meir Halevi" into the 1990s.
 He joined the JDL at the age of 20, after reading Meir Kahane's book Never Again.
 Previously an assimilated Jew, Weinstein began attending synagogue regularly, began studying Jewish texts and became more involved in the Jewish community as a result of reading Kahane's book.
 He founded the Toronto JDL branch in 1979.
 He told the Jewish Press in 2008: "I will always be a loyal disciple of Rabbi Kahane.
 Our ideology is based on the Jewish Idea as taught by Rabbi Kahane."
 Under his leadership, the Canadian JDL has held annual commemorations honoring Kahane's life and ideas.

+In 1980, Weinstein visited Israel for the first time.
+During his stay in Kiryat Arba, he had planned on visiting Beit Hadassah with a group of Jewish students and worshippers.
+Weinstein's plans fell through at the last minute and he did not join them.
+Later that evening, the Jewish group fell victim to a terror attack, known as the 1980 Hebron attack.
+Weinstein noted the Arab population was rejoicing at the terror attack, which he escaped by chance.

 In the 1980s and early 1990s, Weinstein and the JDL were involved in identifying alleged Nazi war criminals living in Canada as well as neo-Nazi activity.
 The group became dormant until Weinstein revived it in 2006 in the wake of the 2006 Israel-Hezbollah war.
-The revived JDL has focussed on opposing what it views as growing radical Islamic influence and anti-Israel activity.
+The revived JDL has focused on opposing what it views as growing radical Islamic influence and anti-Israel activity.

 Weinstein is a trained bodyguard and served in the Israel Defense Forces.
 Professionally, Weinstein owns a window-installing business.